 - In the code editor, locate the line of code where the photo was added and highlight the image path.

-- If the image is unavailable, you will see a 404 not found error.
+- Right-click and select “Go to path-to-file”.
+If the image is unavailable, you will see a 404 Not Found error.

-- Once the upload is complete, click “Copy URL to Clipboard.”
+- Re-upload the image to your website: Navigate to Media ⟶ Add New.
+Click “Select Files” and select the image file.
+Once the upload is complete, click “Copy URL to Clipboard.”

 - Navigate back to the customizer page and replace the broken image link with the new URL you copied.
+Click “Publish” to save your changes.

 Cross-check the Filenames

 A common cause of broken images and loading problems is mismatched filenames.
-You must check the spelling of the image file in your code to ensure it matches exactly the one in the media library to fix broken images in WordPress.
+You must check the spelling of the image file in your code to ensure it matches exactly the one in the media library and fix broken images in WordPress.

 Let’s see how we can fix this issue: